 Vibratory Feeder With Integrated Vision System Orients Parts Based On Internal Features

-This vibratory feeder was designed to feed a metal washer into a machine assembling a consumer product.
+This vibratory feed system was designed to feed a metal washer into a machine assembling a consumer product.
 While flat, round parts like washers are normally easy to feed, this part had a small indentation on one side that needed to be oriented facing down.

 A vision system was mounted over the vibratory bowl tooling right before the discharge to check the top to bottom orientation.
 If an improperly oriented part was detected, the PLC that controlled the vision system activated an air jet which blew the part off the track and back into the bowl feeder for recirculation.